ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 Generally speaking, the order of your few-shots examples should not matter much.
 However, when doing classification tasks, make sure you mix up the possible response classes in the few shot examples.
 This is because you might otherwise be overfitting to the specific order of the examples.
 By mixing up the possible response classes, you can ensure that the model is learning to identify the key features of each class, rather than simply memorizing the order of the examples.
 This will lead to more robust and generalizable performance on unseen data.

-A good rule of thumb is to start with 6 few shot examples and stafi testing the accuracy from there.
+A good rule of thumb is to start with 6 few shot examples and start testing the accuracy from there.

 ## Adapt to model updates